apache/incubator-spot/spot-oa/oa/proxy/README.md

 		10. Saves the data in the _proxy_\scores_ table.

-    	12. Collects information about aditional connections to display the details table in the UI.
+    	12. Collects information about additional connections to display the details table in the UI.

 **Dependencies**